Kyoko Baertsoen graduated with a degree in singing and German flute at the Music academy in Deinze, Belgium.

 Her big examples are all kinds of singers with a big personality and special timbre like Allison Goldfrapp, Annie Lennox, Elizabeth Fraser, Lisa Gerrard and Sinead O’Connor.

-She has finished her first solo-album, that she co-wrote with producer and songwriter Jan De Block.
+In 2017 she finished her first solo-album, that she co-wrote with producer and songwriter Jan De Block.